EiffelSoftware/EiffelStudio/Src/contrib/library/text/parser/json_serialization/README.md

 ## WARNING
 	- the default reflection serializer is requiring to have recursively expanded object (i.e no cycle in references).
-	- the default reflection deserializer is not fully implemented, not support for array and table.
+	- the default reflection deserializer does not support array and table, unless a specific deserializer is provided.

 ## Simple out of the box serialization: